justinnas/justinnas/README.md

 <!--<img align="right" src=https://github.com/justinnas/justinnas/assets/156369263/a9c2a14c-5146-4e5c-82a8-1398b0d97542  width="250">-->

 <br>
-🚀 Hello, I'm Justinas.
-Program Systems student at Kaunas University of Technology.
+🧑‍💻 Hello, I'm Justinas.
+Software Systems student at Kaunas University of Technology.
 I'm passionate about software development, web development, graphic design, and more.
 <br>
 <br>
-🌠 I enjoy exploring new technologies and trying out different programming languages, so here you will find a mix of personal projects, university assignments, and other experiments.
+🌠 I enjoy exploring new technologies and trying out different programming languages, so here you might find a mix of personal projects, university assignments, and other experiments.
 <br>
 <br>